 - a recent transcript or degree-audit report.

 Admission to the honors program.
-If a faculty member agrees to serve as your thesis director after reviewing your materials, complete the "Application for Admission to Honors Study".
+Prospective thesis directors will decide within a week of receiving your application whether they will advise your project.
+If a faculty member agrees to serve as your thesis director after reviewing your materials, complete the "Application for Departmental Honors."

 - The full application process should be completed before the end of your junior year in order to allow time during the summer for research.
-Only under unusual circumstances will students be admitted to the program as late as the Add/Drop period in the first semester of their senior year.
+Only under unusual circumstances will students be admitted to the program as late as 12 p.m. on the first day of class of the semester in which the student is to begin the Honors project.

-- Registering for honors.
+Registering for honors.
 The Charles Center will process applications, check grade point averages, create individual sections of honors (History 495-496), and notify students of their formal admission to the honors program during the summer between junior and senior years.
 You must register for your own section of History 495 no later than the last day of the add/drop period of the first semester in which the honors work will be conducted, normally fall semester of your senior year.
+All students registered for HIST 495 in the fall semester, must be concurrently enrolled in HIST 494, a zero-credit seminar that supports the first semester of work on an honors project.

 Writing the Honors Thesis